May 19, 2026 | Buying

 Clauses

 Some clauses are mundane and state the process.
 Other clauses can be a deal killer.
 We recently had a listing at Yonge & Eglinton.
 Multiple buyers made an offer.
 The offers were nearly identical.
 However, one agent stipulated that the seller would make some improvements to the condo before closing.
 This was not a condition but a clause that stated it would be done.
 The seller didn’t have the time to manage the projects, let alone the fact that additional costs would be associated with the work.
 The other offer, though nearly identical in all elements from price to deposit, etc., did not have this clause.
 The buyer was perfectly comfortable with the condition of the space.
-The seller went with the less hassle offer, the one without the clause stating that work be done to the space before closing.
+The seller went with the less-hassle offer, the one without the clause stating that work be done on the space before closing.
 Knowing when and what clauses to use is integral to success.

 Intrinsic Elements